rogerallen/iris/README.md

-# iris
+# Iris

-Iris is a graphics pipeline implemented in Clojure for educational purposes.
-Others may find this useful for understanding a basic OpenGL-like graphics pipeline.
+Iris is a OpenGL-like graphics pipeline implemented in Clojure for educational purposes.
+Others may find this useful for understanding a basic graphics pipeline.
 I've used it to learn about programming in Clojure and taking advantage of lazy sequences and futures.

 ## Usage